SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

     - Influences root growth and architecture
     - Induces closure of guard cells in response to various environmental factors.
     - Regulation of flowering time.

+# Extra
+Light and temperature also affect the hormone release and plant growth.

+In winter, sieve tubes get blocked by wax deposition and inhibiting growth.
+In spring, it is melted and transportation is resumed.

+**Lenticular transpiration**: transpiration through lenticle

+- **Bonemeal**: crushed bone powder used to provide nutrients to plants.

+**Pruning**: cutting by the upper part of the plant (generally mid-September to early October) to facilitate the growth of new twigs.